-In general, I prefer safety inspections or assessments that seek to gain an understanding of how safely work is performed rather than inspections that are more compliance-focused.
+In general, I prefer safety inspections or assessments that seek to gain an understanding of how safety work is performed rather than inspections that are more compliance-focused.
 I will have more to say about assessments in future writings.
-Inspections have an important safety role, however, and we should ensure that when they are performed, we get the very most value from the effort.
+Inspections have an important safety role, however, and we should ensure that when they are performed, we get the utmost value for our effort.

 What Are Inspections?

-Safety inspections are a time-honored activity in the safety profession and many safety practitioners pride themselves on their encyclopedic knowledge of rules and regulations and their ability to “write up” long lists of deficiencies on their inspections.
-OSHA’s Voluntary Protection Program (VPP) even requires such inspections (monthly for General Industry and weekly for construction) with the entire worksite covered quarterly.
-Most Behavior Based Safety efforts are also essentially inspections – where pre-defined “critical” behaviors are determined compliant or non-compliant via worker observations.
+Safety inspections are a time-honored activity in the safety profession and many safety practitioners pride themselves on their encyclopedic knowledge of rules and regulations and their ability to “write up” long lists of deficiencies during their inspections.
+OSHA’s Voluntary Protection Program (VPP) even requires quarterly inspections (monthly for General Industry and weekly for Construction) covering the entire worksite covered.
+Additionally, most behavior-based safety efforts are essentially inspections – where pre-defined “critical” behaviors are determined compliant or non-compliant via worker observations.

 Safety inspections can play a valuable role in determining the state of safety compliance in your organization.
-Although most inspections do little to address deficiency root causes, it is important for companies to have a sense of their state of compliance, especially in areas of significant regulatory interest.
+Although most inspections do little to address root causes for deficiencies, it is important for companies to have an understanding of their state of compliance, especially in areas of significant regulatory interest.
 Inspections also provide a sense of security that critical safety aspects (e.g., valve alignments in nuclear power facilities) are correctly addressed.
-In some high consequence operations critical safety inspections are conducted by two individuals (second party verification) or even a second independent inspection (Independent Verification) to add additional assurance that critical parameters are met as intended.
+In some high consequence operations, critical safety inspections are conducted by two individuals (second party verification).
+A second independent inspection (Independent Verification) may also be necessary for additional assurance that critical parameters are met as intended.

 Some Suggestions to Make Your Inspections More Effective

 - Look a little deeper.
-Rather than merely addressing noncompliance, ask yourself why some act or condition is noncompliant.
-For example, workers not wearing appropriate PPE could be due to lack of availability, discomfort and/or weak supervision.
+Rather than merely addressing noncompliance, ask why some act or condition is noncompliant.
+For example, workers not wearing appropriate PPE could be due to lack of availability, discomfort, and/or weak supervision.

 - Get the workers and managers involved.
 Inspections are an excellent way to engage the workforce and to give managers an opportunity to take responsibility for the safety of their work.

-- Make sure you have a reliable system for tracking and closing inspection findings and that assigns issues to where they belong rather than automatically giving them to the safety staff.
+- Make sure you have a reliable system for tracking and closing inspection findings that relevantly assigns issues rather than automatically handing them off to the safety staff.

 Comprehensive feedback is necessary to truly understand where you are in your safety journey.
-Well conducted inspections can help you in that effort.
-Traditional compliance inspections that target conditions, and the more recent behavior-based observations programs that target behavior compliance, can’t be the end of the story, however.
-In too many cases we’ve put too many resources and finite safety energy into compliance-based safety inspections and observations, often at the expense of an effective risk-based assessment process.
-We need to evaluate the effectiveness of our safety effort, not merely the state of its compliance.
-Safety assessments can help fill that gap and future articles will discuss what they are, why they are important and how to conduct them effectively.
+Well-conducted inspections go a long way, but traditional compliance inspections that target conditions and the newer behavior-based observations programs that target behavior compliance can’t be the end of the story.
+In too many cases, excessive resources and finite safety energy is put into compliance-based safety inspections and observations, at the expense of an effective, risk-based assessment process.
+The overall success of safety efforts must be evaluated, not merely the state of compliance.
+Safety assessments can help fill that gap and future articles will discuss what they are, why they are important, and how to conduct them effectively.

 For more details: Click here & Contact SafetyStratus Now